 - Though Fridge Logic suggests that if she's not as strong as Superman in terms of invulnerability, she might not be as strong as Supergirl or Power Girl either.
 She's certainly not as tough as the latter two as they don't have to dodge or block bullets like she does.

-- Power Girl is another contender for strongest woman in the DCU, being, powerwise, a female Superman (with more muscle mass than Supergirl).
+- Supergirl and Power Girl are other contenders for strongest woman in the DCU, being, power-wise, a female Superman (and Power Girl having more muscle mass than Supergirl).

 - The Sentry has also been repeatedly called Marvel's most powerful hero.
 Having exchanged punches with Hulk (Green Scar version) and Thor, overloaded Absorption Man (who, mind you, could absorb Thor's strength and his hammer's properties) and, according to Spider-Man, beat up Galactus.
 But in the end, Marvel's most powerful depends on the story: sometimes it's Hulk, sometimes it's Sentry, etc.